 We gratefully acknowledge the in-depth conversations and debates that GAGE consortium members have had around the conceptual framework.
 It has been a collective endeavour and we hope the framework will guide us over the next eight years of our longitudinal research programme in advancing global and national understanding of how to better support adolescent girls, their families, peers and communities in the Global South.
 We also acknowledge the insights of the hundreds of adolescents we talked to during Inception Phase in Bangladesh, Ethiopia, Gaza, Nepal and Rwanda.
-Finally we acknowledge the valuable feedback provided by the GAGE International Advisory Group as well as the DFID Review Panel.
+Finally, we acknowledge the valuable feedback provided by the GAGE International Advisory Group as well as the DFID Review Panel.
+We would in particular like to thank Elizabeth Presler-Marshall, Letisha Lunin, Maria Stavropoulou and Kate Pincock for research inputs.
+We are grateful for the layout and design support from Jojoh Faal Sy and editing support from Anna Andreoli.